-This is paradise, California-style: Walk along pathways through lush grounds of stately oaks and swaying palm trees.
+This is paradise, California-style: Walk along pathways through 22 acres of lush grounds of stately oaks, flowers, and swaying palm trees.
 Soak up some sun by the pool at the resort’s art deco Coral Casino Beach and Cabana Club, and catch vivid sunsets while strolling Butterfly Beach.

 An hour’s drive south of San Francisco but a world away, the Ritz-Carlton, Half Moon Bay is one of California’s ultimate oceanfront escapes.
 This is laid-back luxury in all its glory, with stylish rooms overlooking secluded coves.
 Trails lace the property, so you can stretch your legs after getting delightfully pampered at the on-site head-to-toe spa.
 Golfers can test their game on the resort’s Ocean Course, with blue Pacific views from every hole.
 More fine touches include private fire pits, perfect places to watch the sun go down, or the chance to scan the horizon for migrating whales.

 The resort’s signature restaurant, Navio, incorporates local produce in such sea-to-table specialities as a roasted local black cod.
 At the wine bar, Cork Wine Bar, sip sommelier-selected flights of California vintages, plus artisan cheeses and chocolates.